aokpower/spree-import-products/FORMAT.md

 # Spreadsheet Format

-ALL HEADERS NEED TO BE LOWERCASE!
+ALL HEADERS NEED TO BE !lowercase!

 ## Headers
 - [sku](#sku)